This tutorial covers:

 Click the Create app button.
 You will be redirected to the Deploy view of your newly created application.

-Next, create a configuration variable to reference the MongoDB URI that was extracted from the MongoDB Atlas dashboard earlier.
-To do that, navigate to the Settings page, scroll down, and click the Reveal Config Vars button.
+Next, create a configuration variable to reference the MongoDB URI that you extracted from the MongoDB Atlas dashboard earlier.
+Go to the Settings page, scroll down, and click the Reveal Config Vars button.

-Specify the key and value as shown here, and click Add once you are done.
+Specify the key and value as shown in the following screenshot.
+Click Add once you are done.

 Scroll to the API keys section.